gasduster99/sppComp/try1/try1_2.md

 prior on the logit scale, $\text{logit}(\rho) \sim N(0, 2^2)$.
 The $N(0, 2^2)$
 prior is indeed a symmetric, and far reaching, prior when back transformed to the unit interval.
-To notice this, it is helpful to realize that the central 95% inverval for a $N(0, 2^2)$ (i.e. $0\pm3.91$), includes almost the entirety of the back transformed unit interval (i.e. $0.5\pm0.48$).
+To notice this, it is helpful to realize that the central 95% interval for a $N(0, 2^2)$ (i.e. $0\pm3.91$), includes almost the entirety of the back transformed unit interval (i.e. $0.5\pm0.48$).

 Table($priortable$) shows a clear preference for model (M4).
-It is worth mentioning that amoung all of the models considered here, (M4) offers the largest potential for heirarchical partial opooling amoung the time parameters.
+It is worth mentioning that among all of the models considered here, (M4) offers the largest potential for hierarchical partial pooling among the time parameters.
 For the duration of the methods we build upon this preliminary result.

 ## Species Composition Prediction